Last Updated on January 17, 2023 by Editor

 A bit over 2 years ago, entrepreneurial Michael O’Herron took his Engineering degree and turned it into his passion: beer-making.
 Discovering a yeast strain on local black berries, he employed this newfound strain in the making of his signature, Saison-ish Confusion.

-You can down a pint of Confusion, or Farmhouse IPA or any number of brews from this small craft brewery named for the Hudson River – the tidal river, right outside the Brewery’s window, that flows two ways.
+You can down a pint of Confusion, or Farmhouse IPA or any number of brews from Two Way Brewing Co.: a small craft brewery named for the Hudson River – the tidal river, right outside the Brewery’s window – that flows two ways.

 Come in for great pub food and beer, and bring the kids (juice and healthy drinks for them).
 O’Herron stocks games for families who just want to hang out together at the end of the day.
-Open Thurs-Sunday – check website for hours.
+Check website for hours.

 TASTE: Denning’s Point Distillery